 17. Decline Plank

+The decline plank not only improves core strength but also works on the shoulder.
 The elevated position of the plank puts more stress on the shoulder and increases shoulder strength.
+But avoid it if you have any shoulder pain issues.

 How to do the decline plank:

-- Get into a forearm plank position with your legs extended behind you on 30-45 degree incline stuff like a bench, chair, table, medicine ball, etc. Keep your body straight in an elevated position from top to bottom.
+- Get into a forearm plank position with your legs extended behind you on 30-45-degree incline stuff like a bench, chair, table, medicine ball, etc. Keep your body straight in an elevated position from top to bottom.

 - Maintain a tight core and hold in this position for 30-45 seconds at least for a good result.

-18. Single-leg Modified plank
+18. Single-leg Modified Plank

 Here are the steps to do the single-leg plank: